IrisC113/study-of-power-outages/README.md

 * Climate category distribution
 A bar chart was used to compare the frequency of outages under different climatic conditions.”
-Normal” climate has the highest share of outages (about 75%), while ‘cold’ and ‘warm’ climates account for 15% and 10%, respectively, suggesting that the vulnerability of the grid is more of a concern in regular climate conditions.
+Normal” climate has the highest share of outages, while ‘cold’ and ‘warm’ climates, respectively, suggesting that the vulnerability of the grid is more of a concern in regular climate conditions.

 <iframe
   src="assets/outages-by-climate.html"